stolostron/kui-web-terminal/README.md

     - ICP_EXTERNAL_URL (`https://<cluster host>:<cluster port>`)
     - TEST_USER (`login username`)
     - TEST_PASSWORD (`login password`)
-    - AUTH_TOKEN (`ICP access token, can be obtained from doing a cloudctl login, then cloudctl tokens --access`)
+    - AUTH_TOKEN (`ICP access token, can be obtained from doing a cloudctl login, then 'cloudctl tokens --access'`)
-4. In the root directory, run `make run`.
-A docker container will spin up, the KUI UI should be able to be accessed via `https://localhost:8081`.
+4. In the root directory, run `make tests-dev FUNCTIONAL_TESTS="TRUE"`.
-5. In the root directory, run `make tests-dev`.
 Some dependencies will be installed, and tests should run automatically.
+A docker container will spin up, the KUI UI should be able to be accessed via `https://localhost:8081/kui`
-6. From this point you can run tests via `nightwatch` command from the `client/` directory.
+5. From this point you can run tests via `nightwatch` command from the `client/` directory.
 You may need to install nightwatch globally to use the command (`npm install -g nightwatch`).

 ## Makefile Commands